 Consider all these factors before making a final decision and purchasing a North Oaks, Minnesota rug for your space.
 Shop at Cyrus Artisan Rugs for top-quality pieces that can help accommodate your unique preferences.
 All of our pieces are inspired by different cultures and traditions, making them authentic and one-of-a-kind.
 What’s more, some of our pieces are made by internationally recognized designers.
 We also carry rugs from our private label.

 Whether you’re an avid collector or someone who just wants to breathe new life into their space, you’ll surely find the right rug for you here.
-We cater to rug enthusiasts and collectors from North Oaks, Minnesota so shop with us today.
+We cater to rug enthusiasts and collectors from North Oaks, Minnesota.

 As mentioned earlier, we have varying rug types and styles to cover our customers’ broad tastes.
 We have tribal, traditional, contemporary, and transitional rugs.